microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 ### Raise notification events

-To enable applications to respond to input from the user, the data provider raises notification events corresponding to controller state changes as defined in the [`IMixedRealityInputHandler`1`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputHandler) and [`IMixedRealityInputHandler<T>`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputHandler`1) interfaces.
+To enable applications to respond to input from the user, the data provider raises notification events corresponding to controller state changes as defined in the [`IMixedRealityInputHandler`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputHandler) and [`IMixedRealityInputHandler<T>`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputHandler`1) interfaces.

 For digital (button) type controls, raise the OnInputDown and OnInputUp events.